Training & Education

 For more information and to register, please visit the website for the Office of the Dean of Students.

-HAVEN Training (Students, Faculty, Staff & Post Doctoral Fellows)
+HAVEN Training (Undergraduate and Graduate Students, Faculty, Staff & Post Doctoral Fellows)

-HAVEN (Helping Advocates for Violence Ending Now) is a collaboration between the Equal Opportunity & Compliance Office, the Carolina Women’s Center, the Office of the Dean of Students, and Student Wellness.
+HAVEN (Helping Advocates for Violence Ending Now) is a collaboration between the Equal Opportunity and Compliance Office, the Carolina Women’s Center, the Office of the Dean of Students, and Student Wellness.
 It provides students, faculty, staff and postdoctoral fellows with tools to be an ally to someone who has experienced sexual or interpersonal (relationship) violence or stalking.
 The three-hour training emphasizes the importance of listening, responding compassionately, and connecting survivors to resources on campus and in the community.

 After successfully completing the HAVEN training, participants will receive a placard that can be displayed on their office door, residence hall room door, laptop, or backpack.
 This visibility of trained community members helps send a message to the campus that our community cares!